 Total receivables (debtor amount) divided by your turnover x 365

-Factoring is a form of credit for which a factoring company takes over your outstanding invoices.
+Factoring (in Dutch) is a form of credit for which a factoring company takes over your outstanding invoices.
 Some factoring companies, also known as factors, offer this for amounts as little as €1,000.
 The factor investigates your creditworthiness in advance.
 You immediately receive the outstanding amount and pay the factor a fee.
 The fee is a percentage of your invoice or of your turnover.
 The factoring company collects the invoice amount from your clients.
 Factoring immediately improves your liquidity.
 It gives you money that is immediately available for spending.

-One form of factoring is reverse factoring.
+One form of factoring is reverse factoring (in Dutch).
 The factor then investigates the creditworthiness of your client.
 Your client gives a payment guarantee for invoices they approve.
 As soon as the factor knows for sure that the client will pay, they advance the amount to you within 5 or 10 days.
 Usually, the factor is the financier of your client.
 Reverse factoring can be interesting for large clients, such as supermarkets and energy companies, who often greatly exceed the average payment period.

 Credit insurance or debtor insurance